 However, as leverage increases, so does the amount of risk involved in any investment.
 While leverage can maximize an investment’s growth, too much can be disastrous.
-If you have over-leveraged on a fixer-upper and don’t have the money to see the repairs through, you’ll be left with a property that can’t be sold for its potential value.
-If the local market takes a dive, you won’t be able to pay back your debt if you sell it.
+If you have over-leveraged on a fixer-upper and don’t have the money to see the repairs through, left with a property that can’t sell for its potential value.
+If the local market dives, you won’t be able to pay back your debt if you sell it.

 Carefully consider the repayments you can reasonably afford before deciding how much you should leverage.

 Real estate investors look not just at what a property is now but what its potential could be.
 You might have grand plans about the patio you’d add or the bathroom you’d revamp, but novice investors often underestimate what’s involved in these measures.

 Experts suggest doubling expected costs and timelines to get a conservative picture of what’s involved.
 If the project still seems like a good deal, then it’s safe to proceed.

 It’s easy to be blinded by the potential to make a lot of money in real estate, but you’ll only do that if you do your homework and ask the right people the right questions.
 An attorney or accountant with real estate experience can guide you through the process.
 These impartial professionals will help you assess the situation with a clear head.

 Getting Into a Bad PartnershipGetting Into a Bad Partnership